By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 JOHN BAVOSI / SCIENCE PHOTO LIBRARY JOHN BAVOSI / SCIENCE PHOTO LIBRARY

 Intrauterine device.
-Artwork of an intrauterine contraceptive device (IUD) in the uterus.
-The IUD or coil (T-shaped, centre) is a plastic device that is inserted into the uterus (in the blue area) through the vagina (lower centre).
-A coil of copper wire may be wrapped around the stem to aid the IUD's effectiveness.
-The string that hangs down into the vagina allows the IUD to be removed easily.
-The ovaries (oval) are at centre left and right with the one at right sectioned, revealing an egg.
-IUDs are thought to stop the implantation of fertilized eggs in the uterine wall.
+Artwork of an intrauterine contraceptive device (IUD) in place in the uterus.
+The IUD or coil (T-shaped, at right) consists of a small piece of plastic that is inserted into the uterus (at upper centre) through the vagina (below).
+A coil of copper wire is sometimes wrapped around the stem.
+A piece of plastic string hangs through the cervix into the vagina allowing easy checking or removal of the IUD.
+The bowel and rectum (at left), bladder (at centre) and ovaries (oval, at upper centre) can also be seen.
+IUDs are thought to prevent implantation of fertilized eggs in the uterine wall.
 The chance of pregnancy is 2-3% per year of use.